davmre/sigvisa/README.txt

 - To test your model run "python score.py"

-- To do inference and store the results into the database call "python infer.py -r 1" (to do inference on 1 hour)
+- To do inference and store the results into the database

+  call "python infer.py -r 1" (to do inference on 1 hour)

+  For longer inference you might want to use the handy utility bgjob to run jobs in the background, for example:

+  utils/bgjob python infer.py

 - To analyze the results of a run: python analyze.py   (with an opitional run-identifier e.g. -i 23)